dartlangfr/risk-codelab/docs/step-6.md

   It means that the instance of `RiskGameStateImpl` is updated on a continuous-flow of events.
 * `Observable` represents an object with observable properties.
 This is used by data in model-view architectures to notify interested parties of changes to the object's properties (fields or getter/setter pairs).
 The `with` clause is the way to do [Mixins](https://www.dartlang.org/articles/mixins/) in Dart.
 * `toObservable()` converts the `List` or `Map` to an `ObservableList` or `ObservableMap`, respectively.
 This is a convenience function to make it easier to convert literals into the corresponding observable collection type.
+* `notifyPropertyChange` notifies that a field of the object has been changed.
 * All fields that are suppposed to change during the game (particularly in `RiskGameStateImpl.update` function) are marked with the `@observable`annotation.
 So updates to the model are reflected in the DOM.

 ### Selectable and complex logic